LaupWing/pt-course-19-21/docs/README.md

 ### Database

 In order to create accounts, save account details and be able to match with other users, we need a **database**.
 The project is made using JavaScript, NodeJS and Express; [mongoDB](https://www.mongodb.com/) is a perfect database when using these tools, because MongoDB is a document database, which means it stores data in JSON-like documents.
-[Mongoose](https://mongoosejs.com/) is used as a boilerplate.
+[Mongoose](https://mongoosejs.com/) is used as a boilerplate in order to make life a little easier.

 #### Setup

-_Short disclaimer: passwords are hashed with [bcrypt](https://www.npmjs.com/package/bcrypt)._
+_Disclaimer: passwords are hashed with [bcrypt](https://www.npmjs.com/package/bcrypt). bcrypt is used since it has proven to be a realiable encryption method, also passport (which we use for authentication) has an easy integration flow for bcrypt._

 <details>
   <summary>Show me the database connection setup and user schema</summary>